Autos

 obligation is over, and yours begins, when you sign the sales purchase

 agreement and drive away.
-In most states consumer products are covered
+In most states’ consumer products are covered

 by 3-day Right to Rescind (buyer's remorse) laws.
 Unfortunately, motor

 vehicle sales and leasing contracts usually aren't covered.
-Contact
+Contact your

-you bought, you're generally out of luck.
-If you bought a car from a private
+generally out of luck.
+If you bought a car from a private party, you have no

-party, you have no recourse other than through your attorney or small-claims
+recourse other than through your attorney or small-claims court.

-well.
+either feels you have a case, you'll need an attorney as well.
 Licensed dealers in all states are required to transfer title, registration and tags within a reasonable period of time, this is normally 7 to 45 days depending on your state.
 If a month has passed since your vehicle's delivery and you haven't received your registration or title in the mail, call the dealer and ask for an explanation.
 If they cannot provide you with a satisfactory answer, call your state Attorney General, and ask for their intervention. |

 |

-brakes.
-Front brakes should last about 35,000 miles |
+brakes should last about 35,000 miles |

 Obey the Laws, Driving is not a